RistovaIvona/Bank-Marketing/README.md

 ## Conclusion

 <p>
-First when you get the datase, it is relly important to read and investigate diffrent kind of  papers with marketing analysis.
+First when you get the datase, it is really important to read and investigate different kind of  papers with marketing analysis.
 These are links of papers that we have read and helped us:
  <ul>
    <li><a href="http://media.salford-systems.com/video/tutorial/2015/targeted_marketing.pdf">http://media.salfordsystems.com/video/tutorial/2015/targeted_marketing.pdf</a></li>
    <li><a href="https://pdfs.semanticscholar.org/1999/417377ec21ecf7f7f55af62975065f785fb2.pdf">https://pdfs.semanticscholar.org/1999/417377ec21ecf7f7f55af62975065f785fb2.pdf</a></li>